Integrating with Sauce Labs Real Device

 Above: View of Browser Providers tab.

-An Add new Browser Provider screen is displayed.
+An Add New Browser Provider screen is displayed.
 In the Browser Provider section:

 • In the Name field, enter a browser provider name.